rohankadekodi/cs360v-s23/notes/container_technologies.md

 - All containers in a pod are deployed on the same host and share the same namespace
   - Microservices that frequently communicate are more efficient if they are co-located and can use IPC to exchange messages
 - Containers within a pod can still be managed separately by different teams
+- Lots of benefits from running similar/same containers - e.g., multiple search service containers with a load balancer on the same host